 The Company has historically entered into operating leases for local branches, its corporate headquarters, and certain equipment.
 The Company's current leases have expiration dates through 2029.
 Certain of these lease arrangements have free rent periods and/or escalating rent payment provisions.
 Rent is recognized on a straight-line basis over the lease term.
 Certain of the Company's leases include termination options and renewal options for periods ranging from one to five years.
 Because the Company is not reasonably certain to exercise termination options, the options are not considered in determining the lease term, and payments for the full lease term are included in lease payments.
-Because the Company is not reasonably certain to exercise renewal options, the options are not considered in determining the lease term, and payments associated with the option years are excluded from lease payments.
+Because the Company is not reasonably certain to exercise renewal options, the options are not considered in determining the lease term, and payments for the full lease term are included in lease term, and payments associated with the option years are excluded from lease payments.
 The Company's leases do not contain material residual value guarantees.